Libensemble/libensemble/docs/FAQ.rst

       This error may depend on how multiprocessing handles an existing MPI communicator in a particular platform.

+.. dropdown:: **"UserWarning: Pydantic serializer warnings:Unexpected extra items present in tuple**

+  This warning happens with Pydantic 2.6.0.
+Upgrading to the latest version (2.6.1+) should remove the warning.

 HPC Errors and Questions
 ------------------------